Starbucks moves Ethos water bottling out of drought-hit California

 Starbucks says its California cafes have cut their water use by 26 percent since 2008.

-Several other large bottled water sellers source water from California, among which are Coca-Cola Co's Dasani brand and PepsiCo Inc's Aquafina.
+Several other large bottled water sellers source water from California, among which are Coca-Cola Co's (KO.N) Dasani brand and PepsiCo Inc's (PEP.N) Aquafina.

 Coca-Cola's California facilities no longer use water for things like truck washing and landscaping, spokeswoman Nancy Limon said in an email.